 Every state has laws that define the specifics of parental alienation, including times when it interferes with custody, visitation, and parental rights.
-Some of those laws may give you some relief if you are a victim of parental alienation.
+Some of those laws may give you some relief if you are a victim and you want to suing for parental alienation.

 What Is Parental Alienation?